-Cash drawers are reconciled on a daily basis to cash receipt information from the Daily Cash and Count Report by the Food Service Manager.
+Cash drawers are reconciled daily to cash receipt information from the Daily Cash and Count Report by the Food Service Manager.
 Cash over/short is generally not more than \$2.
 A copy of the Daily Cash and Count Report is forwarded to the Business Office.

 At the end of the month, District Treasurer will receive the cash receipt ledger produced by the WinSnap System from the Food Service Manager and reconciles it to the daily bank deposits.
-The sales activity noted on the ledger is then entered into NVision.
+The sales activity noted on the ledger is then entered in NVision.

-The Building Team Leader reviews all voided transactions on a daily basis and the Food Service Manager approves the voided transactions.
+The Building Team Leader reviews all voided transactions daily and the Food Service Manager approves the voided transactions.
 Voided transactions occur infrequently.
-The Food Service Manager also reconciles production reports to school lunch sales on a daily basis.
+The Food Service Manager also reconciles production reports to school lunch sales daily.